btroop/btroop/README.md

 ## Management Consultant, Bridge Partners
 ### Sr Manager, Sep 2020 - present

+I've worked on a number of different projects as a management consultant with bridge.
+We emphasis project excellence and sales and marketing strategy and execution.

-Emphasis on product management surrounding reporting, data and tooling needs to support business functions Worked on projects acoss a variety of operations, sales and marketing functions Implemented and fostered Agile frameworks within the organization
+Emphasis on product management surrounding reporting, data and tooling needs to support business functions.
+This includes understanding business problems, developing and prioritizing development backlogs, and working closely with development teams to ensure that the products and features match the business need.
+Often organization required that a process be put into place to

+Designing and implementing sales strategy programs targeting growth customer segments

+Worked on projects acoss a variety of operations, sales and marketing functions

+Implemented and fostered Agile frameworks within the organization
 - high performing, collaborative teams
 - higher quality of work